Any time we’re traveling, I always end up at the airport with a fresh Cinnabon cinnamon roll. I just can’t help it.

 Step 2: Add 4 cups of all-purpose flour.
 Mix well with a spoon.
 Get all the ingredients to evenly combine.

-Step 3: Cover the bowl with plastic wrap and allow dough to rise 4-6 hours or overnight in the refrigerator.
+Step 3: Cover the bowl with plastic wrap and allow dough to rise 4-6 hours on counter or overnight in the refrigerator.
 The cooling in the refrigerator, allows the sugars to take on more fats, leaving your cinnamon rolls, tasting a little sweeter.

 Step 4: Remove from the fridge after a few hours.
 Do not knead the dough, but roll out dough into a long, thin rectangle on a lightly floured surface.